pratistha-katwal/pratistha-katwal/README.md

 It’s nice to meet you!

 I’m Pratistha Katwal, and I’m from Nepal 🇳🇵.
 I graduated with a degree in Environmental Science — so yes, I care a lot about the environment and believe in building a greener, safer world.

-Now, you might imagine me in a lab with flasks and funnels, trying to invent something to get rid of plastic waste (which, honestly, sounds fun).
-But my real passion lies elsewhere — working with **data**.
-Whether it’s geospatial data, satellite imagery, or survey responses, I love digging into it to find patterns, trends, and insights that can lead to real solutions to environmental problems.
+I enjoy working with **data**, whether it’s geospatial data, satellite imagery, or survey responses.
+I love digging into it to find patterns, trends, and insights that can lead to real solutions to environmental problems.

-So basically, you'll find me behind a laptop more often than in a lab coat. 😉

 ---